Amiens: Saint-Leu neighborhood

 Amiens University's Faculty of Sciences, present since the 1960s, has been renovated and expanded on occasion.
 The Faculty of Law and Economics has also been transferred since the mid-1990s from the campus (offset to the south of the city) to its new location at the foot of the cathedral.
 The open-air parking it replaces was a "gap" in the landscape dating from World War II.
 Nonetheless, it allowed an unobstructed view of the cathedral.
-Most of the buildings have been renovated and transformed into housing much of which is for students, many of whom are in the quarter.
+Most of the buildings have been renovated and transformed into housing much of which is for students.

 The area became the heart of the Amiens people's evenings, with many establishments (bars, restaurants, etc.) on Place du Don and Quai Bélu.

 The church is found at Rue Saint-Leu, located just between the Faculty of Science and Law-Economy (UPJV).

-Two theatres were established in the quarter, that of the Chés Cabotans (puppet shows in the Picard language) and the Maison du Théâtre at the foot of the Saint-Leu Church.
+Two theatres were established in the neighborhood, that of the Chés Cabotans (puppet shows in the Picard language) and the Maison du Théâtre at the foot of the Saint-Leu Church.
 There is also La Lune des Pirates, a concert hall.

-Saint-Maurice quarter
+Saint-Maurice neighborhood

-Located to the west of the Citadelle, and east of the La Madeleine Cemetery, this very old working-class quarter of Amiens acted as an industrial center in the 18th century.
+Located to the west of the Citadelle, and east of the La Madeleine Cemetery, this very old working-class neighborhood of Amiens acted as an industrial center in the 18th century.
 It is currently undergoing significant housing renovation and development.

 Bordered by the Canal de la Somme, it offers a stopover for leisure boats, which must go through a lock.

 The walls of the city's former dye factory are now those of the École supérieure d'art et de design d'Amiens (ESAD) as well as those of the Faculty of Arts.
-The École supérieure d'ingénieurs en électronique et électrotechnique (ESIEE) is in the same quarter.
+The École supérieure d'ingénieurs en électronique et électrotechnique (ESIEE) is in the same neighborhood.
 As the Citadelle, it will be renovated by the architect Renzo Piano to accommodate the university departments (UFR) of: letters, history and geography, languages, the École supérieure du professorat et de l'éducation (ESPE), the House of Languages, the House of Research and the University Library in 2015.

-The Jardin des plantes, known as the Jardin du Roy within the city, is also located in this quarter.
+The Jardin des plantes, known as the Jardin du Roy within the city, is also located in this neighborhood.

-Henriville-quarter
+Henriville neighborhood

 The Henriville neighborhood was mostly built during the 19th century after the demolition of the city wall.
 It lies at the south of the town center.
 It has numerous bourgeois houses and townhouses, predominantly in brick, blending architectural styles of the period, including neoclassical, troubadour and neo-Gothic.
 There are also private mansions, such as the Acloque mansion and the house of Jules Verne.